The Cyan Language: Foreword

 \chapter{Foreword}

 This is the manual of Cyan, a prototype-based statically-typed object-oriented language.
-The language introduces several novelties that makes it easy to implement domain specific languages, reuse the code of methods and nested prototypes (the equivalent of nested classes), blend dynamic and static code, reuse exception treatment, and do several other common tasks.
-However, the reader should be aware that:
+The language introduces several novelties that make it easy to implement domain specific languages, blend dynamic and static code, reuse exception treatment, and do several other common tasks.
+Although Cyan is an academic language, its design was made for programmers.
+Every aspect of it was designed to make programming fun.